Samsung invests in DigiLens XR glasses firm at valuation over $500M

 DigiLens’ premiere product is a holographic waveguide display containing a thin-film, laser-etched photopolymer embedded with microscopic holograms of mirror-like optics.
 A micro-display is projected into one end of the lens and the optics turn the light wave, guiding it through the surface before another set of optics turn it back toward the eye.

 DigiLens refined this technique more than a decade ago when it was collaborating with Rockwell Collins to create avionic heads-up display (HUD) systems for the U.S. military.
-More recently, the company devised a photopolymer material and holographic copy process that enables it to produce diffractive optics with printers, which tend to be cheaper than traditional precision-etching machines.
+More recently, the company devised a photopolymer material and holographic copy process that enables it to produce diffracting optics with printers, which tend to be cheaper than traditional precision-etching machines.

 DigiLens has competition in TruLife Optics, WaveOptics, and Colorado-based Akonia Holographics.